Gustavo Cerro

-Gustavo "Gus" Cerro (born 17 July 1969 in Rosario, Argentina), is an Argentinian-born former Australian soccer player.
+Gustavo Cerro (born 17 July 1969) is an Argentinian-born former Australian soccer player.
 Son of a former Newell's Old Boys player Jose Carlos Cerro, the former creative midfielder played over 200 matches in the old Australian National Soccer League.
 He also played in Malaysia for Pahang and Negeri Sembilan.

 Gus is father of Australian pop singer songwriter Montaigne.